-Two Days in Salzburg Itinerary: Old Town and a Day Trip
+2 Days in Salzburg: Explore the Old Town and Have a Day Trip

 As a city with a rich history and heritage, nestled near the stunning Alps, Salzburg is the perfect destination for travelers seeking scenic sights, marvelous architecture, and the chance to discover a wealth of cultural heritage.